Exploiting Shared Representations for Personalized Federated Learning: Low-Dimensional Linear Representation

 \subsection{Analysis}

-As mentioned earlier, in FedRep, each client $i$ performs an alternating minimization-descent method to solve its nonconvex objective in \eqref{obj:client}.
+As mentioned earlier, in FedRep, each client $i$ perform an alternating minimization-descent method to solve its nonconvex objective in \eqref{obj:client}.
 This means the global loss over all clients at round $t$ is given by

 This objective has many global minima, including all pairs of matrices $(\mathbf{Q}^{-1}\mathbf{W}^*, \mathbf{B}^* \mathbf{Q}^\top)$ where $\mathbf{Q}\in \mathbb{R}^{k \times k}$ is invertible, eliminating the possibility of exactly recovering the ground-truth factors $(\mathbf{W}^*, \mathbf{B}^*)$.
 Instead, the ultimate goal of the server is to recover the ground-truth {\em representation}, i.e., the column space of $\mathbf{B}^*$.
 To evaluate how closely the column space is recovered, we define the distance between subspaces as follows.